 (4) Whoever causes great bodily harm to another by an act done with intent to cause bodily harm to that person or another is guilty of a Class H felony.(5) Whoever causes great bodily harm to another by an act done with intent to cause great bodily harm to that person or another is guilty of a Class E felony.

 Individuals outside of the criminal justice system frequently refer to a charge called assault and battery.
 As this blog post explained, Wisconsin law prohibits no crime called assault and battery.
 Instead, there are specific battery crimes that cover what we suspect this phrase usually means.
 And in Wisconsin, all assault charges are of the sexual assault variety.

 If you’re charged with any kind of crime throughout the state, contact a top criminal defense attorney.
-At Meyer Van Severen, S.C. we dedicate 100% of our resources to defending crimes just like these.
+At Van Severen Law Office we dedicate 100% of our resources to defending crimes just like these.
 Call us at (414) 270-0202 for immediate help.